linked-db/linked-ql/site/capabilities/live-queries.md

 ## Live Views in Detail

-`result.rows` is a self-updating array of objects — each element reflecting a row in real time.
+`result.rows` is a self-updating array of objects — each result row in the array reflecting the database in real time.

 For a query like the below: